 - A. The sensor overview section will be above every page.
-This will consistently display the present reading, signal strength, battery level, and status. - B. The Recent Readings section below the chart shows your most recent data received by the sensor. - C. This graph charts how the sensor fluctuates throughout a set date range.
-To change the date range displayed in the graph, navigate up to the top of the Readings Chart section on the right-hand corner to change the from and/or to date.
+This will consistently display the present reading, signal strength, battery level, and status. - B. This graph charts how the sensor fluctuates throughout a set date range.
+To change the date range displayed in the graph, navigate up to the top of the Readings Chart section on the right-hand corner to change the from and/or to date. - C. The Recent Readings section below the chart shows your most recent data received by the sensor. - D. Battery Life displays the current battery percentage remaining. - E. The Average Signal shows the most common signal strength of your sensor.
+Low signal strength could be a sign the placement of your sensor should be adjusted.